TheSlowHipster/SteamKeyBot/README.md

 # Usage
 This bot *should* be plug and play, and only requires Python 3 and [discord.py](https://discordpy.readthedocs.io/en/latest/) to be installed on your machine.

-Once you have these installed, you need to get a Discord Bot API key and invite it do your server.
+Once you have these installed, you need to get a Discord Bot API key and invite it to your server.

 # Supported Key Types
 * Steam